Cameroon profileA chronology of key events:

 2011 October- Paul Biya wins a landslide re-election as president, officially taking 78% of the vote.
 His opponents reject the result, alleging widespread fraud.

-2012 February - Hundreds of elephants are slaughtered in Bouba Ndijida national park in a wave of ivory poaching blamed on Sudanese and Chadian gangs.
+2012 February - Hundreds of elephants are slaughtered in Bouba Njida national park in a wave of ivory poaching blamed on Sudanese and Chadian gangs.

-2012 September - Minister Marafa Hamidou Yaya is jailed for embezzling $29 million meant as a down payment on a presidential plane.
+2012 September - Minister Marafa Hamidou Yaya is jailed for embezzling $29m to be used as down-payment on a presidential plane.

 2012 November - President Biya celebrates 30 years in power as riot police disperse an opposition protest.